unicode-org/message-format-wg/spec/formatting.md

     or by an external definition.

     > For example, attempting to format the following message
-    > must result in a Variable Redefinition error,
+    > results in a Variable Redefinition error,
     > because there is another declaration for `var`
     > that textually precedes
     > the declaration of `var` to be `{|horse|}`.